gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 ```
 Several things happened here.
 We *change directory* with `cd` and *list* files with `ls`.
 These are UNIX commands that will help us navigate the cluster.
 The `~` is an alias for our home directory, you can put this folder somewhere else if you prefer.
 We then *make directory* named evolutionaryGenomics with `mkdir`.
 We then change into that directory and check the location of the *present working directory* with `pwd`.

 Now you will log into the cluster.
-Then you will copy materials from a shared folder to your home directory (on the cluster).
-You will then move those files from your home directory on the cluster to your computer with a *secure copy* using `scp`.
+Then you will copy materials from a shared folder to your user directory (on the cluster) in our group space where some storage is configured.
+You will then move those files from your user directory on the cluster to your computer with a *secure copy* using `scp`.
 These files are also available on [GitHub](https://github.com/gtiley/EvolutionaryGenomics/tree/main/data/introduction).
 ```
 ssh YOUR_USER_NAME@dcc-login.oit.duke.edu
+cd /hpc/group/bio790s-01-f21
-mkdir evolutionaryGenomics
+mkdir YOUR_USER_NAME
-cd evolutionaryGenomics
+cd YOUR_USER_NAME
-cp -r /datacommons/yoderlab/users/gtiley/evolutionaryGenomics/introduction .
+cp -r /hpc/group/bio790s-01-f21/evolutionaryGenomics/introduction .
 exit
-scp -r YOUR_USER_NAME@dcc-login.oit.duke.edu:~/introduction .
+scp -r YOUR_USER_NAME@dcc-login.oit.duke.edu:/hpc/group/bio790s-01-f21/YOUR_USER_NAME/introduction .
 ls
 ```